 Many congenital disabilities are genetic, and you may not be able to prevent them.
 However, you can take steps to protect your health and the development of your baby.

-The team at Perinatal Diagnostic Center provides customized advice to help you optimize your health.
+The team at Perinatal Diagnostic Center and Ultrasound provides customized advice to help you optimize your health.
 For example, Dr. Jadali recommends that all pregnant women take a prenatal vitamin that includes 400 mg of folic acid.
 You can also adjust your diet to include plenty of nutritious vegetables, fruits, lean proteins, and whole grains.

 You should avoid substances such as alcohol, tobacco, and other drugs that are harmful to you and your baby.
-If you need help making these lifestyle adjustments, the team at Perinatal Diagnostic Center can provide support and resources.
+If you need help making these lifestyle adjustments, the team at Perinatal Diagnostic Center and Ultrasound can provide support and resources.